pr1malbyt3s/Py_Projects/README.md

 # Py_Projects
 This repository contains items written in the Python progamming language.
-It is moreso for my practice and maintenance of Python Proficiency.
-Beware, as it is not by any means well-maintained.
+Here you will find various CTF/Programming competition scripts written in Python.
+There may be a new personal or professional project, such as a Burp Suite extension from time to time.